Want to customize your b2b website according to your business?

 Step 3: Website Chatbot – Branding and More

 Now comes the part where you can add a touch of personalization to your chatbot!

 You can add your brand colors, your logo and give a creative name to your bot as well.
-The customized appearance of your chatbot window makes it more appealing and grabs user attention instantly.
+For this, consider using a logo generator to speed up the process.

 Here’s how to create your brand image:

 → Go to Chatbot for Website select ‘Branding’.

 → You will find options to customize your bot by putting your Bot image.
 That might be your logo or the person.

 → Insert Bot Name, Bot Email, Home Message that appears before your user sends you a message, select Primary Color that will be the color of the chat window and Icon Color which appears at the bottom of your chatbot.